Capacity building

 Capacity building (or capacity development, capacity strengthening) is the improvement in an individual's or organization's facility (or capability) "to produce, perform or deploy".
 The terms capacity building and capacity development have often been used interchangeably, although a publication by OECD-DAC stated in 2006 that capacity development was the preferable term.
 Since the 1950s, international organizations, governments, non-governmental organizations (NGOs) and communities use the concept of capacity building as part of "social and economic development" in national and subnational plans.
 The United Nations Development Programme defines itself by "capacity development" in the sense of "'how UNDP works" to fulfill its mission.
 The UN system applies it in almost every sector, including several of the Sustainable Development Goals to be achieved by 2030.
 For example, the Sustainable Development Goal 17 advocates for enhanced international support for capacity building in developing countries to support national plans to implement the 2030 Agenda.

 Under the codification of international development law, capacity building is a "cross cutting modality of international intervention".
 It often overlaps or is part of interventions in public administration reform, good governance and education in line sectors of public services.

 The consensus approach of the international community for the components of capacity building as established by the World Bank, United Nations and European Commission consists of five areas: a clear policy framework, institutional development and legal framework, citizen participation and oversight, human resources improvements including education and training, and sustainability.
 Some of these overlap with other interventions and sectors.
 Much of the actual focus has been on training and educational inputs where it may be a euphemism for education and training.
-For example, UNDP itself focuses on training needs in its assessment methodology rather than on actual performance goals.
+For example, UNDP focuses on training needs in its assessment methodology rather than on actual performance goals.

 The pervasive use of the term for these multiple sectors and elements and the huge amount of development aid funding devoted to it has resulted in controversy over its true meaning.
 There is also concern over its use and impacts.
 In international development funding, evaluations by the World Bank and other donors have consistently revealed problems in this overall category of funding dating back to the year 2000.
 Since the arrival of capacity building as a dominant subject in international aid, donors and practitioners have struggled to create a concise mechanism for determining the effectiveness of capacity building initiatives.
 An independent public measurement indicator for improvement and oversight of the large variety of capacity building initiatives was published in 2015.
 This scoring system is based on international development law and professional management principles.